 Terrain: For these peaks the conditions under-foot are steeper and the weather and snow conditions demand hardier boots.

 Boot Type: As above but stiffer sole for technical climbing (edging) – known as B2 boots.
 Designed with edge on heel of the boot to fit “clip-on” type technical crampon (C2 or C3 crampons).
 Gaiters will be needed.

 - La Sportiva Nepal Extreme

-Terrain: Mountains like Mera peak in Nepal and Aconcagua are extremely cold.
+Terrain: Mountains like Mera Peak, Elbrus and Aconcagua are extremely cold.
 There is a serious risk of frostbite if you do not have the right footwear.

 Boot Type: Approach boots needed for lower altitudes and double boots, generically known as plastics will be required for summit phase of these mountains.
 They have a super insulated inner boot.
 Inflexible soles for climbing technical terrain and take more technical crampons (C2 and C3).
 Gaiters will be needed.

 Terrain: By the time you are ready for these mountains you will have experienced many different types of footwear and mountaineering conditions and understand what works for you.